abhimanyu003/ImageMagic/README.md

 Development
 ===========

-Most of the codes of this libeary are take from [https://github.com/Gregwar/Image](https://github.com/Gregwar/Image "Gregwar/Image") class it's based on PHP GD libaray.
+Most of the codes of this library are taken from [https://github.com/Gregwar/Image](https://github.com/Gregwar/Image "Gregwar/Image") class it's based on PHP GD library.

 Do not hesitate to fork this repository and customize it !